Rookie441/CTF/CTFs/CDDC21_Writeup.md

 ![image](https://user-images.githubusercontent.com/68913871/123535728-3e76d080-d758-11eb-9148-00f88192514e.PNG)

-How ironic, for a cyber security competition to host the event using an insecure website.
+How ironic, for a cyber security competition to host the event over an insecure protocol.
 I casted all the negative emotions aside and started attempting the questions.

 # Other Issues